dannynpham/battleship/pseudocode.md

   using the loops and rand
 each takes turn until a every ship in one of the fleets have who ever destroyed the other fleet first wins and the game

+this will be deleted and remade into a rails app